-Rengaswami \emph{et al} suggest in \cite{CSS-T-it,CSS-T-isit} that a subfamily of CSS codes support a physical transversal $T$ and $T^\dagger$ gates.
+Rengaswamy \emph{et al.} suggest in \cite{CSS-T-it,CSS-T-isit} that a subfamily of CSS codes supports a physical transversal $T$ and $T^\dagger$ gates.
 This is equivalent to saying that these physical gates encode some logical gates.
 The subfamily is defined as follows.